What is Boat Insurance?

 What are the Boat Insurance Factors?

-The insurance factors are various features that will decide if you are fully ready and eligible to purchase a policy or not.
+The insurance factors are various features that will determine if you are fully ready and eligible to purchase a policy or not.
 You simply have to ensure that the factors listed can be provided to the insurance company.
 Those factors include:

-- The boat length
+• The boat length.

-- Age of boat
+• Age of boat.

-- Condition of whether it meets the US Coast Guard Standards in effect when it was built
+• Condition of whether it meets the US Coast Guard Standards in effect when it was built

-- The type of boat including whether it is a saltwater fishing boat, cruiser, utility, bassboat, performance boat, Inboard, Outboard, etc.
+• The type of boat, including whether it is a saltwater fishing boat, cruiser, utility, bassboat, performance boat, Inboard, Outboard, etc.

-- Also, the speed or Horsepower of the boat
+• Also, the speed, or horsepower, of the boat.

-- Houseboats without any motor
+• Houseboats without any motor.

-- If the boat is used as a primary residence
+• If the boat is used as a primary residence.

 How Much Is Boat Insurance?